-Alexandrani, a freelance journalist and researcher whose work focuses on the Sinai Peninsula and Islamist movements in Egypt, was arrested at Hurghada airport upon his return from Berlin, on November 29, 2015, according to news reports.
-He was questioned by national security agents in Hurghada before being transferred to Cairo two days later, his wife, Khadeega Gaafar, told CPJ.
+Alexandrani, whose work focuses on the Sinai Peninsula and Islamist movements in Egypt, was arrested at Hurghada airport upon his return from Berlin on November 29, 2015.
+He was questioned by national security agents in Hurghada before being transferred to Cairo two days later, his wife Khadeega Gaafar, told CPJ.

 Alexandrani was held in pretrial detention that prosecutors repeatedly renewed until he was referred to military prosecution in December 2017, according to his lawyer Mokhtar Mounir, the independent news website Mada Masr, and local rights group Association for Freedom of Thought and Expression.

-Abdel Aal, a lawyer representing Alexandrani, told Agence France-Presse and Mada Masr on May 22, 2018, that a military court convicted Alexandrani of obtaining and publishing military secrets, joining a banned organization, and publishing false news abroad, and sentenced him to 10 years in prison.
-The court did not present evidence backing the charges, according to Aal.
+Tarek Abdel Aal, a lawyer representing Alexandrani, told Mada Masr on May 22, 2018, that a military court convicted Alexandrani of obtaining and publishing military secrets, joining a banned organization, and publishing false news abroad, and sentenced him to 10 years in prison.
+The court did not present evidence backing the charges, according to Abdel Aal.

-Alexandrani has written critically of the Egyptian military’s efforts to combat extremist militias in the Sinai Peninsula, including for independent newspapers al-Safir and al-Modon, both based in Lebanon.
-He has also written for the Egyptian newspaper al-Badil.
-Government censorship and intimidation has resulted in scarce independent reporting about fighting in the peninsula and its toll on the civilian population.
+Alexandrani has written critically of the Egyptian military’s efforts to combat extremist militias in the Sinai Peninsula, including for independent newspapers Al-Safir and Al-Modon, both based in Lebanon.
+He has also written for the Egyptian newspaper Al-Badil.

-Alexandrani was a visiting fellow at the Woodrow Wilson Center’s Middle East Program in Washington, D.C in the spring of 2015.
+Alexandrani was a visiting fellow at the Woodrow Wilson Center’s Middle East Program in Washington, D.C., in the spring of 2015.
 After leaving the U.S., he moved to Turkey and gave several talks in Berlin and other European cities.
-The journalist knew he risked arrest for his writing upon returning to Egypt, but was compelled to return for a family emergency, according to statements made by his friends on social media and in news reports.
+The journalist knew he risked arrest for his writing upon returning to Egypt, but was compelled to return for a family emergency, according to a statement by one of his friends on Facebook, which CPJ reviewed but was since taken down.